 Relive the original trilogy of movies in a tense game of Rebel hide-and-seek

-There are plenty of Star Wars board games set in the galaxy far, far away.
-Most of the movie board games just give you the chance to tell your own story of Jedi, Sith, Rebels and the Empire, whether it’s firing up the controls of a spaceship in X-Wing, blasting Stormtroopers in dungeon-crawler Imperial Assault or going one-on-one in a lightsaber duel in two-player board game Star Wars: Destiny.
+There are plenty of Star Wars board games set in a galaxy far, far away.
+Most of them just give you the chance to tell your own story of Jedi, Sith, Rebels and the Empire, whether it’s firing up the controls of a spaceship in X-Wing, blasting Stormtroopers in dungeon-crawler Imperial Assault or going one-on-one in a lightsaber duel in two-player board game Star Wars: Destiny.

 Sometimes, though, it’s nice to go back to the familiar stories of the Star Wars films.
 Star Wars: Rebellion does just that, giving you the chance to play through the action of the original trilogy of movies while telling your own version of events.